5 Reasons You Should Never Admit Fault In a Car Accident

 Insurance companies want to pay as little as possible.
 Investigators are trained to ask leading questions to frame the accident so it appears that it was your fault.
 You should decline to answer questions about who or what caused the accident, what you were doing at the time of the accident, or who you think is responsible and instead direct insurance companies to the police report.
 A car accident attorney may be able to speak to insurance companies on your behalf and help ensure you receive a fair car accident settlement.

-Do I Need an Attorney to Speak with Insurance Companies?
+Do I Need a Car Accident Attorney to Speak with Insurance Companies?

 After you’ve been in a car accident, your insurance company needs to be notified.
 In minor cases without any injuries, you can call your insurance company and notify them yourself.
 However, if any party is injured, it is best to call an experienced car accident lawyer first.
 Even if insurance companies offer you a settlement, it is still a good idea to speak with an attorney.